Fail-Fast-V0/Voron-Mods/README.md

 ## NOTES
 * Design is currently in pre-alpha
 * two STLs are available.
 One with typical voron tolerances and a second one with looser tolerances for printers that tend to overextrude a little
+* Want to see how fast a V0 can go with this mod?    https://www.youtube.com/watch?v=xTcdD8uvqYk&ab